1. Fill in the blanks:

 (d) What are the causes and consequences of deforestation?

 (f) What do you understand by the term migration?

-(b) People who live near the forests depend on the resources of the forests in order to fulfill their day-to-day needs.
-Therefore, it is not safe for the animals living in the protected forests.
+(b) People who live near the forests depend on the resources of the forests in order to fulfil their day-to-day needs.
+Therefore, it is not safe for animals living in protected forests.
 The animals would be threatened by the presence of the human population.
 This results in the killing of wild animals and selling their products for huge sums of money.

 (c) The forests provide food, fodder and other resources to the tribal people.
-It is inevitable for them to depend on forests and its resources for everyday needs.
+It is inevitable for them to depend on forests and their resources for everyday needs.

 (d) Causes of deforestation: